Ovishake97/EWC-Problem/README.md

 # EWC-Problem
-It is the first practice problem
+It is the second user case